Guide Dog Class Lecture: Special Travel Conditions

 Consider this before hitting the trails:

-• Gradually build your and your dog’s stamina before the hike.
-You’ll be picking your toes up more than usual – beware of shin splints.
+- Gradually build your and your dog’s stamina before the hike.
+You’ll be picking your toes up more than usual – beware of shin splints, resulting in temporary over-use pain on the front of one’s lower legs.

-• Carry water; drinking from streams can get you sick.
-Giardia is very common.
+- Carry water; drinking from streams can get you and your dog sick.

-• You’ll need to give your dog some latitude in guidework responses.
+- You’ll need to give your dog some latitude in guidework responses.
 Rocks, roots, and ruts are so common that your dog will probably need to desensitize within this environment – pick your feet up!
-Ask your companion to warn you about overheads.
+Ask a companion to warn you about overheads.

 The solitude of a long hike is in stark contrast to working through crowds.
 With time, masses of people can become white noise your dog.
 On the other hand, while hiking you may go hours without seeing anyone else.
 A dog that is normally very comfortable when encountering strangers may alarm bark or growl when spotting a hiker or animal coming around a bend.
 A matter-of-fact cue to sit is a familiar task to give your dog.
-Follow the command with high value rewards while you call out a greeting and engage the oncoming hikers in conversation.
-This should help break the tension.
+Follow the verbal cue with food reward while you call out a greeting and engage the oncoming hikers.

 Practical, Flexible, and Reasonable

-We have mentioned some situations where a guide dog handler will combine planning, flexibility and a realistic point of view to make the most out of traveling with their partner.
-You can anticipate that you will encounter your own “special travel conditions” that we have not discussed here, but your approach to dealing with them should be the same.
-As always, our Support Center is ready to offer assistance and advice when you need some help grappling with a challenge.
-In fact, if you develop a unique or innovative way to manage a travel difficulty, consider sharing your discovery with GDB so we can pass on good ideas to our students and alumni.
+We have mentioned some situations where a guide dog handler will combine planning, flexibility and a realistic point of view to make the most out of traveling with their canine partner.
+Anticipate that you will encounter your own “special travel conditions” that we have not discussed here, but your approach to dealing with them is the same.
+As always, our Support Center is ready to offer assistance and advice when you needed.
+In fact, if you develop a unique or innovative way to manage a travel difficulty, consider sharing your discovery with GDB so we can pass these ideas to our clients and alumni.

 Audio Streaming

-You can stream the audio of the class lecture here, via a Soundcloud widget.
-If using a screen reader, please select the "Play" option below.
+You can stream the audio of the class lecture here via a Soundcloud widget.
+If you are using a screen reader, please select the "Play" option below.

 Downloads